SDraw/ml_mods_cvr/ml_itp/README.md

   * **Note:** -1 corresponds to bottom edge of trackpad, 0 - center, 1 - top edge

 # Notes
-Even that mod was made primarily for Index controllers, there are no restrictions of using new input actions for other type of controllers.
+Even that mod was made primarily for Index controllers, there are no restrictions of using new input actions for other type of controllers or controls.